Thursday, December 7, 2023

 The 1882 steel die was engraved by William Ridgway of the firm Bradbury, Wilkinson in London, arriving in Brisbane on 19 April 1882.
 It was in an unclear state with a 1mm solid edging which was removed before the die was used

-There was also a previous "die" which had been received in September 1881 after being ordered on 18 March 1881.
-However it was been rejected as instead of a steel die two soft electrolytes were received which could not be used to prepare the electrolyte plate.
-It also had a flaw to the tip of the Queen's nose.
-Nevertheless proofs were taken from it.
-In early 2024 proofs in various colours and retained by Bradley, Wilkinson in their archives were sold on Ebay
+There was also a previous die which had been received in September 1881 after being ordered on 18 March 1881.
+However it was rejected as instead of a steel die two soft electrolytes (rejected die and a duplicate rejected die) were received which could not be used to prepare the electrolyte plate.
+One example of this die has a flaw to the tip of the Queen's nose and the duplicate die was not shown by Scudder (Kenneth Scudder, Queensland Postage Stamps 1879 to 1912, pp. 98-9).
+Existing proofs of the rejected die with an undamaged nose suggest the nose damage occurred either in transit to Queensland or after it was received there

 • Uncleared state - 1 mm solid edging, in black on card